RRG314/rge256/README.md

 ## 3. External Review and Improvements

-Independent analysis of the original RGE256Lite variant was performed by **A.L.Voskov** using the SmokeRand testing framework.
+Independent analysis of the original RGE256Lite variant was performed by **Alexey L. Voskov** using the SmokeRand testing framework.
 His review identified two limitations that applied specifically to the original Lite design:

 1. The generator produced only one 32-bit output per 8-word state, which limited